 There are a number of options for DM screens, and in my experience simpler is better.
 There are options if you want to spend a little more money on a nicer accessory, but you definitely don’t have to.
 Of course, if you don’t want to spend any money, you can always stand up a couple of old binders and tape your reference sheets to them too.

-If you do end up buying one of these products, make sure to try and support your local game stores by buying from them whenever possible.
+If you do end up buying one of these products, make sure to try to support your local game stores by buying from them whenever possible.

 In case you want some more D&D content, maybe you’ll like some of the following articles: